 Views from the 926m top are beautiful, taking in The Cobbler (Ben Arthur), Beinn Ime and many hills and mountains further afield.

-You can find information about the trail up Beinn Nairnan here.
+Find more information about the trail up Beinn Nairnan.

 Loch Lomond & The Trossachs National Park Authority cannot be held responsible for any accidents, injuries or damage sustained whilst hiking in the Park.
 All persons taking part in such activities do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.